VincentXu521/ActiveDC/README.md

 <!-- [![](https://img.shields.io/static/v1?label=Warning&message=finetuning%20method%20is%20not%20the%20optimal%20one&color=orange)]() -->

-**Warning**：The current fine-tuning method is not the optimal one, and improvements on the fine-tuning methods will be discussed in other research works.
+**Warning**：The current finetuning method is not the optimal one, and improvements on the finetuning methods will be discussed in other research works.

 ## Acknowledgment